marloncz/store-sales-forecast-r/README.md

 #### Data Preparation

 Since the global model is based on a global model specification and the data preparation is essential for appropriate modeling, these steps will be presented in detail.
-Since the observed time-series have different scalings and volumes, yet are to be modeled together, the scaling must be aligned.
-Such harmonization of the scaling is necessary for all features that relate to the family-store specific volume.
+Since the observed time-series have different scalings and volumes, yet are to be modeled together, the scaling will be aligned.
+Such harmonization of the scaling is necessary for all features that relate to the family-store specific volume (see note below regarding tree based models in regards to scaling).
 This is done by a standardizing each time-series based on the standard deviation and the mean:

 $${x_{scaled} = \frac{x-x_{mean}}{x_{sd}}}$$

 Because the predictions then have to be transformed back to their original scaling, the required parameters that were used for the standardization are saved for each store-family combination.
 Feature engineering now takes place based on the standardized data.
 After fitting the model the predictions will be rescaled with the parameters saved at the time of standardization.

+**Note**:
+Tree-based models, such as random forests, and gradient boosting machines, are **inherently insensitive to feature scaling** because they rely on splitting the data based on feature thresholds, rather than the distance or magnitude of the features.
+These models focus on the order or relative ranking of the feature values, rather than the specific numerical differences between them.
+As a result, scaling or normalization does not significantly impact their performance, unlike models like linear regression or neural networks, where the magnitude of features can heavily influence model predictions.
+However, this method is still implemented as it would be necessary for other modeling approaches.
+Therefore, the scaling can be skipped for modeling with CatBoost.

 #### CatBoost